Search & SEO //

 Will the Google antitrust ruling make alternative search engines better?

 Very likely.
 The September 2025 DOJ remedies require Google to share its search index data with qualified competitors at marginal cost and ban exclusive default-search agreements.
-The judgment lasts six years.
+The judgment lasts six years, with syndication licenses guaranteed for terms of five years.
 If implemented effectively, this gives every alternative search engine access to the same crawl data that has been Google’s primary competitive advantage.
 Kagi, Brave, and others have already expressed interest in using this data to improve their result quality.

 What’s the best search engine if I want zero AI features?